 Where Does Clark Set His Thermostat in the Summer?

 Clark has a formula for how he sets his thermostat during the summer:

 - 82 degrees when he’s out of town

 Here’s How Other Members of Team Clark Cool Their Homes

-Other members of Team Clark beat the heat in various ways.
-Grace says that her ceiling fan has become such a valued member of her home that it has a nickname: Gloria.
-And Clark Inc. General Manager Christa says that she puts her thermostat at 68 degrees at night and 76 during the day.
+- Grace says her ceiling fan has become such a valued part of her home that it has a nickname: Gloria.

-Do you usually set your thermometer colder than you need it just to get the temperature down quickly?
-“It will not cool your home any faster and could result in excessive cooling and unnecessary expense,” says on the Energy.gov website.
+Myth #1: Setting the thermostat drastically lower will cool your home more quickly: When you get home, do you dial the thermostat way down to get to a comfortable temperature more quickly?
+“It will not cool your home any faster and could result in excessive cooling and unnecessary expense,” says Energy.gov.

 Myth #2: Keeping the thermostat set at your comfort level will keep your bill low: Looking to save money on your energy bill?
 Pay attention to what the temperature is outside to know where to set your thermostat inside.

 “The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be,” says the DOE website.

 Where do you keep your thermostat during the summer?
 Let us know in our Clark.com community.